Veggie711/Software-Engineering-Project/README.md

 # Software-Engineering-Project

 This repository contains the Software Requirements Specification (SRS), design artifacts, and implementation resources for an **AI-Powered Medical Chatbot for Disease Diagnosis and Prescription using Chest X-Ray Images**.
-The system uses a **ResNet-50 deep learning model** to classify chest X-ray images into *Normal*, *Pneumonia*, or *COVID-19*, and provides a user-friendly chatbot interface for explanations and preliminary medical guidance.
+The system uses a **CNN based deep learning model** to classify chest X-ray images into *Normal*, *Pneumonia*, or *COVID-19*, and provides a user-friendly chatbot interface for explanations and preliminary medical guidance.

 ## 📌 Project Overview
 The project aims to improve accessibility to medical diagnostic support by integrating machine learning, medical imaging, and conversational AI.
 It assists users in: